hlynurd/open-mtg/README.md

 ### Declare Attackers Step

 All combinations of eligible attackers are computed and indexed.
-Game returns a list of indices, and the combination that correpsonds to this index is declared as attackers when the index is passed to make_move.
+Game returns a list of indices, and the combination that corresponds to this index is declared as attackers when the index is passed to make_move.

 ### Declare Blockers Step